mxiny/New-Clustering-Algorithm/README.md

-# Data Mining Course Project -- New Clustering Algorithm
+# Data Mining Course Project -- Objective Oriented Clustering Algorithm

 This is my final project of the data mining course When I studied at Sun Yat-sen University.